 Most notable is the meagre amount of sponsorship and grant opportunities available for people with disability.
 On top of that, research has revealed that 60% of arts and culture organisations do not employ anyone with a disability, and less than 40% have a disability action plan in place.

 This is a gap that all Australians should be paying attention to.
 It’s alarming to see the apparent inequality of the art industry and the decline in artists’ income, rights, and respect over the last decade.

 Every day, Australian artists with disability are confronted by a multitude of attitudinal and economic barriers.
 Yet, our artists still remain hopeful.
 2019 saw the beginning of the ‘Real Money, Real Jobs’ campaign – a plea for Australians to fight for real money and real jobs for artists with disability.

 In the light of recent research, this message is more important than ever.
 For many people with disability, art is their life, their livelihood, and their soul.
 Everyone deserves to work a job they love and earn a fair income for their work, including artists with disability.

 At EPIC, we’re all about levelling the playing field for people with disability and creating communities that value and welcome people with disability.

 Each year EPIC holds an annual art exhibition for professional and emerging artists with disability.
 It is absolutely free to enter and 100% of the profits go to the artists.

 This year will be the fifth consecutive exhibition and it will celebrate the theme ‘Shifting Perspectives.’
 The exhibition will run from 29 October – 10 November 2019 at Graydon Gallery in New Farm, Brisbane.
-Artist submissions are open now and close on the 31st August.
+Visit the exhibition website for a sneak peak at this year’s artwork.